-The following itinerary is intended only as a guide and we may decide to vary this to take best advantage of weather, local conditions and what birds are about at the time of your visit - or to include visits to other sites not mentioned below.
+The following itinerary is intended only as a guide and we may decide to vary this to take best advantage of weather, local conditions and what birds are about at the time of your visit - or to substitute some spots with visits to other sites not mentioned below.
 Most of the key Breckland specialities are best looked for on fine bright mornings in late winter, so the prevailing weather will play an important role in determining where and when we go and what we look for...

 ARRIVAL AT MUNDFORD

 Evening rendezvous at our hotel to the north of Brandon, where we gather for an informal get-together in the bar around 7.00pm, followed by dinner.
 Night Crown Hotel, Mundford

 THE BRECKS: THETFORD FOREST, LYNFORD & LACKFORD LAKES

 Lynford Arboretum is one of Thetford Forest’s most productive spots.
 Conveniently located within a mile of our hotel, it makes a great place to begin our winter birdwatching break.
 Best known as a regular haunt of Hawfinch in winter, Britain’s largest and most powerful finch is best looked for during February, March and early April, before the leaves are out and when these shy and undemonstrative birds are at their most vocal.